samgoldman97/mist/README.md

 python setup.py develop
 ```

-This environment was tested on Ubuntu 20.04.1.
+This environment was tested on Ubuntu 20.04.1 with CUDA Version 11.4 .
 It takes roughly 10 minutes to install using Mamba.

 ### SIRIUS <a name="sirius"></a>